doofmars/studi-bot/README.md

 ---

-Studi-Bot is a simple Python script to parse the Studi-Portal site for new Results on your marks.
+Studi-Bot is a simple Python script to parse the LSF/Studi-Portal site for new Results on your marks.
 Designed to Run on a Rasperry Pi.
 This Script Comes with no warranty, use at your own risk.

 Requirements: